pyOpenSci/python-package-guide/index.md

 ## Welcome, Python open source enthusiast!

 Here you will find guidelines for what we look for in your scientific Python package when reviewing.
 You will also find best practice recommendations and curated lists of community resources surrounding packaging and documentation.
+Our goal is to help the community make decisions around how to create scientific Python packages.
+We are working towards a shared vision of packaging that helps users better understand where to start.

 ::::{grid} 2
 :reverse: